BinaryElement/ChromaToggleOld/Mapping.md

     * A.b = 0-10,000%
     * Default value of 100% (A.r = 255, A.g = 0, A.b = 0)
     * Maximum Combined Value of 11,600%
-* Laser Style Event
-  * ID: 1950000009
-  * Allows you to change mechanics of future laser events.
-Each event can change one setting.
-You may need to use multiple of these for a desired effect.
-    * Laser Position Reset Effect
-      * When laser speed is changed, lasers will have their position reset (if zero) or randomized.
-Disabling this will prevent these actions, allowing you to freeze lasers in place, or have less jarring speed changes.
-      * A.r = 0 - Enabled (default)
-      * A.r = 1 - Disabled
-    * Laser Spin Direction
-      * When lasers begin spinning, or change spin speed, they pick "left or right" randomly.
-CT/CL allows you to define a direction.
-      * This is actually a waste of effort as the player will **never** notice this.
-      * A.r = 2 - Random (default)
-      * A.r = 3 - Left
-      * A.r = 4 - Right